-1 specified classes of buyers.

-Prior Uniform Statutory Provision: Section 75, Uniform Sales Act.

-Changes: Section 75 has been rephrased.

-Purposes of Changes and New Matter:

-1. To make This section makes it clear that: The the Article leaves substantially unaffected the law relating to purchase money security such as conditional sale or chattel mortgage though it regulates the general sales aspects of such transactions.
+1 2 Section 2-102.
+Scope; Certain Security and Other Transactions Excluded From 3 This Article.
+4 (1) Unless the context otherwise requires and except as provided in subsection[s (2) and] 5 (4), this Article applies to transactions in goods;.
+6 (2) If the predominant purpose of a transaction is a sale, this Article applies to the 7 transaction.
+8 (3) If a transaction includes a sale but the predominant purpose of a transaction is not a 9 sale, the provisions of this Article that relate solely to goods apply.
+10 (4) This Article it does not apply to any transaction which although in the form of an 11 unconditional contract to sell or present sale is intended to operate only as a security transaction 12 nor does this Article impair or repeal any statute regulating sales to consumers, farmers, or other 13 specified classes of buyers.
+14 Official Comment 15 16 Prior Uniform Statutory Provision: Section 75, Uniform Sales Act.
+17 18 Changes: Section 75 has been rephrased.
+19 20 Purposes of Changes and New Matter: 21 22 23 24 25 26 1.
+To make This section makes it clear that: The the Article leaves substantially unaffected the law relating to purchase money security such as conditional sale or chattel mortgage though it regulates the general sales aspects of such transactions.
 "Security transaction" is used in the same sense as in the Article on Secured Transactions (Article 9).

-15 2.
-In some transactions, the passing of title to goods from the seller to the buyer in return 16 for a price is part of a larger transaction.
-The other aspects of the transaction might involve the 17 seller providing services to the buyer or the seller transferring to the buyer rights to property 18 other than goods.
-When the predominant purpose of a transaction is to pass title to goods in 19 return for a price, this Article applies to the transaction.

-20 21 If a transaction includes a sale of goods but the non-goods aspect of the transaction 22 predominates, pursuant to Subsection (c under subsection (3), the provisions of this Article 23 relating solely to the goods apply.
-These provisions include (but are not limited to) the rules 24 those relating to: warranties, under Sections 2-212, 2-313, 2-314, 2-315, 2-316, 2-317, 2-318; the 25 passing of title to and transferring rights in the goods, under Sections 2-401, 2-402, 2-403; tender of delivery and risk of loss, under Sections 2-503, 2-504, 2-509, 2-510; and acceptance, 26 27 rejection, and cure, under Sections 2-508, 2-601, 2-602, 2-603, 2-604, 2-605, 2-606.
-28 29 Illustration.
+27 28 29 30 31 32 2.
+In some transactions , the passing of title to goods from the seller to the buyer in return for a price is part of a larger transaction.
+The other aspects of the transaction might involve the seller providing services to the buyer or the seller transferring to the buyer rights to property other than goods.
+When the predominant purpose of a transaction is to pass title to goods in return for a price, this Article applies to the transaction.
+33 If a transaction includes a sale of goods but the non-goods aspect of the transaction predominates, under subsection (3), the provisions of this Article relating solely to the goods apply.
+These provisions include those relating to: warranties under Sections 2-212, 2-313, 2-314, 2-315, 2-316, 2-317, 2-318; the passing of title to and transferring rights in the goods under Sections 2-401, 2-402, 2-403; tender of delivery and risk of loss under Sections 2-503, 2-504, 2-509, 2-510; and acceptance, rejection, and cure under Sections 2-508, 2-601, 2-602, 2-603, 2-604, 2-605, 2-606.

+Illustration.
 Owner hires Contractor to replace the roof on a structure.
-As part of the transaction, Contractor promises to remove the existing shingles and install new shingles, 30 31 which Contractor is providing.
-The transaction is in part a sale of goods because it 32 involves the passing of title to the new shingles, even though the transaction also involves 33 extensive services.
-If the goods aspect of the transaction predominates, the entire 34 transaction is a contract for sale and all of the provisions of this Article apply to it.
-If the 35 services aspect of the transaction predominates and an issue arises about whether the parties reached an agreement, the provisions of this Article dealing with contract 36 37 formation do not apply.
-However, this Article's provisions relating solely to the goods, 38 such as those on warranties, do apply.
-39
+As part of the transaction, Contractor promises to remove the existing shingles and install new shingles, which Contractor is providing.
+The transaction is in part a sale of goods because it involves the passing of title to the new shingles, even though the transaction also involves extensive services.
+If the goods aspect of the transaction predominates, the entire transaction is a contract for sale and all of the provisions of this Article apply to it.
+If the services aspect of the transaction predominates and an issue arises about whether the parties reached an agreement, the provisions of this Article dealing with contract formation do not apply.
+However, this Article's provisions relating solely to the goods, such as those on warranties, do apply.